A Personal Introduction

 D. Spurgeon knew unbelievable physical suffering.

 He suffered from gout, rheumatism and Bright's disease (inflammation of the kidneys).
 His first attack of gout came in 1869 at the age of 35.
-It became progressively worse so that "approximately one third of the last twenty-two years of his ministry was spent out of the Tabernacle pulpit, either suffering, or convalescing, or taking precautions against the return of illness" (see note 37).
-In a letter to a friend he wrote, "Lucian says, 'I thought a cobra had bitten me, and filled my veins with poison; but it was worse,—it was gout.'
-That was written from experience, I know" (see note 38).
+It became progressively worse so that "approximately one third of the last twenty-two years of his ministry was spent out of the Tabernacle pulpit, either suffering, or convalescing, or taking precautions against the return of illness" (Iain Murray, Letters of Charles Haddon Spurgeon, [The Banner of Truth Trust, 1992],166).
+In a letter to a friend he wrote, "Lucian says, 'I thought a cobra had bitten me, and filled my veins with poison; but it was worse, — it was gout.'
+That was written from experience, I know" (Ibid., 165).

 So for over half his ministry Spurgeon dealt with ever increasingly recurrent pain [such as in] his joints that cut him down from the pulpit and from his labors again and again, until the diseases took his life at age 57 where he was convalescing in Mentone, France.

 E. On top of the physical suffering, Spurgeon had to endure a lifetime of public ridicule and slander, sometimes of the most vicious kind.

 In April, 1855 the Essex Standard carried an article with these words:

 His style is that of the vulgar colloquial, varied by rant ...
 All the most solemn mysteries of our holy religion are by him rudely, roughly and impiously handled.
 Common sense is outraged and decency disgusted.
 His rantings are interspersed with coarse anecdotes."
 (Ministry, 35)